Presentment Clause: Legislative veto

 The Supreme Court also found the legislative veto unconstitutional in Immigration and Naturalization Service v.
 Chadha, 462 U.S. 919 (1983), as violating the Presentment Clause and bicameralism.

 Exclusion of Sundays

 The ten-day period for the presidential review of legislation excludes Sundays.
 Some scholars believe this exclusion was not for religious reasons, but intended to support a deliberative process in which the President would consult and seek advice regarding the merits of the proposed law.
-For instance, Jaynie Randall has stated that because the blue laws of various states restricted travel on Sundays, to allow a full ten days of consideration between the President and his advisors, the drafters of the Constitution excluded Sundays from the review period.
+For instance, legal author Jaynie Randall has stated that because the blue laws of various states restricted travel on Sundays, to allow a full ten days of consideration between the President and his advisors, the drafters of the Constitution excluded Sundays from the review period.
 However, Justice Brewer, speaking for a unanimous Supreme Court in Church of the Holy Trinity v.
 United States, 143 U.S. 457 (1892), cited the Presentment Clause as a clear example of why "no purpose of action against religion can be imputed to any legislation, state or national, because this is a religious people."
 Specifically, the Court stated: